Dynamic programming

 Figure 1.
 Finding the shortest path in a graph using optimal substructure; a straight line indicates a single edge; a wavy line indicates a shortest path between the two vertices it connects (among other paths, not shown, sharing the same two vertices); the bold line is the overall shortest path from start to goal.

-Dynamic programming is both a mathematical optimization method and an algorithmic paradigm.
+Dynamic programming (DP) is both a mathematical optimization method and an algorithmic paradigm.
 The method was developed by Richard Bellman in the 1950s and has found applications in numerous fields, such as aerospace engineering and economics.

-In both contexts it refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
+In both contexts, it refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
 While some decision problems cannot be taken apart this way, decisions that span several points in time do often break apart recursively.
 Likewise, in computer science, if a problem can be solved optimally by breaking it into sub-problems and then recursively finding the optimal solutions to the sub-problems, then it is said to have optimal substructure.

 If sub-problems can be nested recursively inside larger problems, so that dynamic programming methods are applicable, then there is a relation between the value of the larger problem and the values of the sub-problems.
-In the optimization literature this relationship is called the Bellman equation.
+In the optimization literature, this relationship is called the Bellman equation.